joelchrono12/joelchrono12.ml/uses.md

 # Unused but good

 I decided to make this section to mention software that I no longer use but might work for you.
+- [Void Linux](https://voidlinux.org/): A unique distro that is not a fork, its super light, fast and customizable.
 - [Godot](https://godotengine.org): Easy to learn yet advanced Game engine, [check the games I've made!](https://joelchrono12.itch.io/)
 - [Qutebrowser](https://qutebrowser.org): Minimal-keyboard driven browser based on QtWebEngine.
 I no longer use it because of the lack of ad blocking.
 - [Endeavour OS](https://endeavouros.com): A simple arch based distro that is easy to install, it comes with the benefits and drawbacks of the Arch way, I just got a bit bored of it.